-1) When ordering a new holder provide model number of kiln and length of the element holder.
-See the Parts List for this information.

-2) Note that if the holder has melted badly you may need to either replace the brick that holds it or at least patch the brick with our Brick Repair Kit.
+When ordering a new element holder, provide the kiln's model number and the holder's length.
+For this information, see the Parts List.
+Note that if the holder has melted badly, you may need to either replace the brick that holds it or at least patch the brick with our Brick Repair Kit.